DanneMite/HM-FOMT-Remastered/README.md

 Harvest Mooon - FOMT-Remastered
 ==============
-Building "Harvest Moon - Friends of Mineral Town" in java as a challenge and for learning.
+Building "Harvest Moon - Friends of Mineral Town" in C# as a challenge and for learning.

 Author: /u/DanneMite - Daniel Edsinger